NateWr/docs-themeofthecrop/plugins/restaurant-reservations/user/addon/export-bookings/export.md

 ![Screenshot showing the Export Bookings modal](/img/{{ page.slug }}/export-bookings-modal.png)

 If you have problems with the PDF export, please read the [FAQ](faq#corrupt-pdf-exports).

+---

+Version 1.1 introduced support for the [multiple location](../../manage/locations) feature.
+You can export just those bookings assigned to a particular location or all of your bookings.